mgramagl/mgramagl.github.io/index.md

 # Short Bio

-I am is a professor at the [Telematic Engineering Department](https://www.it.uc3m.es){:target="_blank"}, [UC3M](https://www.uc3m.es){:target="_blank"}, where I got my Ph.D. in 2012.
+I am a professor at the [Telematic Engineering Department](https://www.it.uc3m.es){:target="_blank"}, [UC3M](https://www.uc3m.es){:target="_blank"}, where I got my Ph.D. in 2012.
 My research interests are machine learning applied to 6G Networks, data privacy, and cybersecurity.
 I have been involved in several projects funded by the European Commission through the 5GPPP and SNS programmes, and I have authored more than 80 peer-reviewed publications.
 You can find an almost up to date CV [here](assets/pdf/resume.pdf){:target="_blank"}.
 {: .text-justify}

 # News